Camphor: Religious rites

 Camphor is widely used in Hindu religious ceremonies.
 Aarti is performed after placing it on a stand and setting fire to it usually as the last step of puja or devotional worship ritual to one or more deities.
 Camphor is mentioned in the Quran as being the fragrance of wine given to believers in heaven.

+Rust inhibition

+Camphor blocks are a traditional, effective, and inexpensive method to inhibit rust and oxidation on metal tools by releasing fumes within enclosed spaces, such as toolboxes and drawers.
+The camphor slowly evaporates, depositing a microscopic oily film that blocks moisture and rust formation, lasting about 6–12 months.

 Toxicity

 Applied on skin, camphor may cause allergic reactions in some people; when ingested by mouth, camphor cream or ointment is poisonous.
 In high ingested doses, camphor produces symptoms of irritability, disorientation, lethargy, muscle spasms, vomiting, abdominal cramps, convulsions, and seizures.
 Lethal doses by ingestion in adults are in the range 50–500 mg/kg (orally).
 Generally, ingestion of two grams causes serious toxicity and four grams is potentially lethal.

 Airborne camphor may be toxic if respired by humans.
 The permissible exposure limit (PEL) for camphor in ambient air is 2 mg/m^{3} at exposure time (TWA) not more than 8 hours.
 200 mg/m^{3} is considered a very dangerous concentration (IDLH).